empathyco/empathy-self-managed-components/README.md

 To deploy the SmC package on any machine, perform the following steps:

-1. Dowload or clone the SmC repository
+1. Download or clone the SmC repository
 2. Navigate to the root folder using Docker
 3. Execute the following command: `docker-compose up -d`